Applying to be a WinterSpring Intern

 - Give careful thought as to what draws you to WinterSpring.
 Do you have a major loss in your own past, and if so how did your own bereavement experience change your life?
 Consider how your particular skills and interests are applicable to our internship needs listed above.
 The more clearly you match what we need, the better the fit and the more likely you will be asked to interview for an internship position.

 Since we have many applicants and only a few positions, we strongly recommend that you take this application as seriously as you would for a paid position.
 An internship with WinterSpring is a valuable experience both personally and professionally, looks great on a resume, and can become a source of excellent references for future jobs!
-Please fill out our online application, or you may download it here: Internship Application.
+Please fill out our application, which you can download here: Internship Application.